NASA/JPL/University of Arizona

 Water on Mars

 Liquid water may be in short supply, but frozen water isn't.
-The Phoenix lander is investigating the ice in the far north of Mars.
-The lander's robotic arm has dug down into the icy layer for soil samples, which it is analyzing with its onboard instruments.
+The Phoenix lander investigated the ice in the far north of Mars.
+The lander's robotic arm dug down into the icy layer for soil samples, which it analyzed with its onboard instruments.

-In fact, the lander has three main objectives, all of them water-related:
+In fact, the lander had three main objectives, all of them water-related:

 - Study the history of water in all its phases.

 - Determine if the Martian arctic soil could support life.

 - Study Martian weather from a polar perspective.